Login Page - Create Account

 4. Select the Subgraphs tab.

-6. Change the Draw Style from Line to Dash.
+6. Change the Draw Style from Line to Dash or to Line-Skip Zeros.

 7. Change the Line Style and Width as desired.